utlib/collections-uoft/docs/documentation/metadata.md

 If you have an existing database of metadata and would like help exporting it, email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca).

-If you are creating your metadata spreadsheet from scratch, start by emailing [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) with a request for support.
+If you are creating your metadata spreadsheet from scratch, start by emailing [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) with a request for support or use [this ALL FIELDS template spreadsheet](https://utoronto.sharepoint.com/:x:/r/sites/001T_UTLWebContentCreators/Shared%20Documents/Collections%20U%20of%20T/TEMPLATE%20-%20Admin%20UI%20Ingest%20-%20ALL%20FIELDS%20-%20Last%20updated%202026-03-25.xlsx?d=wc0e1fb8cd90e42369e444f1941118db1&csf=1&web=1&e=eM824D), available in Sharepoint.

 After copying or downloading, rename the spreadsheet with the PID or title of your collection.
-It can be helpful to have **one spreadsheet per top-level collection**.
+It can be helpful to have **one spreadsheet per top-level collection** so you can use the sheet to normalize metadata values if you add new items.

 ## Collections U of T Element Details